centreon/centreon-documentation/en/monitoring/discovery/installation.md

 ## Setting up a dedicated autodiscovery account

-We recommend that you set up a dedicated technical account that will execute the discovery jobs in the background (different from the one you use to create and launch jobs in the interface).
+We recommend that you set up a dedicated technical account (e.g. `autodisco`) that will execute the discovery jobs in the background (different from the one you use to create and launch jobs in the interface).

-1. On page **Configuration > Users > Contacts/Users**, create a dedicated user.
+1. On page **Configuration > Users > Contacts/Users**, create a dedicated [user](../basic-objects/contacts.html).
 On the **Centreon Authentication** tab, give it the following rights:
     - **Reach Centreon front-end**: **No**
     - **Admin**: **Yes**
     - **Reach API Configuration**: **Yes**.